jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 (2) The Chief of Defence Force may from time to time establish, or authorise the establishment of, such funds under such names as the Chief of Defence Force thinks fit for—
   (a) The benefit of members of the Armed Forces or discharged members of the Armed Forces generally or of members of the Armed Forces or discharged members of the Armed Forces of 2 or more Services, or of the dependants of members of the Armed Forces or discharged or deceased members of the Armed Forces, or the benefit of visiting members of the Armed Forces; and
   (b) Any other object of any kind that the Chief of Defence Force considers beneficial to the Armed Forces or to members of the Armed Forces.
-(3) The Chief of Navy may from time to time establish, or authorise the establishment of, such funds under such names as that Chief of Staff thinks fit for—
+(3) The Chief of Navy may from time to time establish, or authorise the establishment of, such funds under such names as the Chief of Navy thinks fit for—
   (a) The benefit of any naval ship or naval establishment, or of members or discharged members of the Navy generally or members or discharged members of any part of the Navy, or of the dependants of any such members or discharged or deceased members; and
-  (b) Any other object of any kind that that Chief of Staff considers will be beneficial to the Navy or to members of the Navy.
+  (b) Any other object of any kind that the Chief of Navy considers will be beneficial to the Navy or to members of the Navy.
-(4) The Chief of Army may from time to time establish, or authorise the establishment of, such funds under such names as that Chief of Staff thinks fit for—
+(4) The Chief of Army may from time to time establish, or authorise the establishment of, such funds under such names as the Chief of Army thinks fit for—
   (a) The benefit of any army camp or unit of the Army, or of members or discharged members of the Army generally or members or discharged members of any part of the Army, or of the dependants of any such members or discharged or deceased members; and
-  (b) Any other object of any kind that that Chief of Staff considers will be beneficial to the Army or to members of the Army.
+  (b) Any other object of any kind that the Chief of Army considers will be beneficial to the Army or to members of the Army.
-(5) The Chief of Air Force may from time to time establish, or authorise the establishment of, such funds under such names as that Chief of Staff thinks fit for—
+(5) The Chief of Air Force may from time to time establish, or authorise the establishment of, such funds under such names as the Chief of Air Force thinks fit for—
   (a) The benefit of any Air Force base or unit of the Air Force, or of members or discharged members of the Air Force generally or members or discharged members of any part of the Air Force, or of the dependants of any such members or discharged or deceased members; and
-  (b) Any other object of any kind that that Chief of Staff considers will be beneficial to the Air Force or to members of the Air Force.
+  (b) Any other object of any kind that the Chief of Air Force considers will be beneficial to the Air Force or to members of the Air Force.
 (6) Without limiting the provisions of subsections (2) to (5) of this section, money forming part of any fund established under this section may from time to time, with the prior consent of the appropriate service authority, be spent on the acquisition of any land (whether Crown land or otherwise) to be held for any of the objects of the fund.
 Notwithstanding anything in any enactment or rule of law, any land so acquired may be vested in and held in the name of Her Majesty the Queen for the purposes of this section.
 (7) Any land so acquired may, with the prior consent of the appropriate service authority, be disposed of for valuable consideration, and on any such disposal, the land shall cease to be subject to this section.
 The proceeds of any such disposition shall be held for the purposes of the fund from which the money for the acquisition of the land was expended.
 (8) All documents required to be executed for the purposes of subsection (6) or subsection (7) of this section by or on behalf of the Crown may be executed by the Chief of Defence Force.